-Please send your title and abstract (350 words) to the program committee by March 15.
-These are: Martha Driver at email@example.com, Raluca Radulescu, firstname.lastname@example.org, Niamh Pattwell at email@example.com, and Margaret Connolly at firstname.lastname@example.org (Please include EBS Conference Abstract VIRTUAL WALES 2021 in the subject line of your email).
-Those who wish to chair a panel or run an informal discussion are invited to volunteer.
+Please send questions about the conference to the conference committee.
+These are: Martha Driver at email@example.com, Raluca Radulescu, firstname.lastname@example.org, Niamh Pattwell at email@example.com, and Margaret Connolly at firstname.lastname@example.org (Please include EBS VIRTUAL WALES 2021 in the subject line of your email).

 The conference is free to all paid EBS members, but donations of any amount to support graduate student help with IT issues are most welcome.
 Please send your membership dues or your donation either to Martha Driver (333 East 53 St Apt 12B NY, NY 10022) or to Margaret Connolly (Lauderdale, Cupar Road, Ceres, Fife Scotland, KY15 5LP UK).